Netflix-Skunkworks/spectatord/README.md

       default: "";
     --debug (Debug spectatord.
 All values will be sent to a dev aggregator and dropped.); default: false;
+    --enable_external (Enable external publishing.); default: false;
     --enable_socket (Enable UNIX domain socket support.
 Default is true on Linux and false on MacOS.); default: true;
     --enable_statsd (Enable statsd support.); default: false;
+    --metatron_dir (Path to the Metatron certificates, which are used for external publishing.
+A number of well-known directories are searched by default.
+This option is only necessary if your certificates are in an unusual location.); default: "";
     --meter_ttl (Meter TTL: expire meters after this period of inactivity.);
       default: 15m;
     --no_common_tags (No common tags will be provided for metrics.
 Since no